Pulpican Mbuna (Maylandia pulpican)

 Red dragon peacock cichlid behaviour is one of the reasons this fish is so enjoyable to keep.
 Males are active display fish that patrol open water, inspect the substrate and flare at rivals.
 They are less chaotic than many mbuna but still need space and social structure.
 In a well-planned tank, they spend much of the day cruising the middle regions and visiting caves or chosen territories.

-This is not a schooling species, so the idea of a freshwater fish bundle or random mixed group should be approached carefully.
+This is not a schooling species, so a random mixed group should be approached carefully.
 The most natural arrangement is one male with several females.
 During breeding, the male becomes more intense in colour and more focused on a spawning site.
 If the tank is too small, that normal display behaviour can turn into persistent harassment.

 To encourage natural behaviour, provide open sand, visual barriers and stable companions of similar size.
 Fish kept in the right setup become bolder over time and often greet the keeper at feeding time.
 That interactive nature is a big part of why this species remains popular with aquarists moving beyond basic tropical fish for beginners setups.

-When customers search tropical fish for sale near me, tropical fish shop near me, aquarium fish shop near me for sale, aquarium fish shops near me open now or aquarium fish shop near me home delivery, they are usually looking for healthy fish, accurate species information and safe transport.
+When customers search tropical fish for sale near me or tropical fish shop near me, they are usually looking for healthy fish, accurate species information and safe transport.
 Our Red Dragon Peacock Cichlids are selected for colour potential, body shape and active feeding response, so you receive fish with the best chance of settling quickly into a proper Malawi aquarium.

 Every Red Dragon Peacock Cichlid is checked before dispatch, and we only send fish that are feeding and behaving normally.
 Fish are packed for UK transit in insulated boxes, with heat packs in cold weather and professional bagging to reduce stress.
-For keepers who prefer to buy live fish online uk, buy aquarium fish online uk, buy tropical fish UK or shop tropical fish for sale online, careful packing is what makes the difference between a routine delivery and a risky one.
+For keepers who prefer to buy fish online – whether that search is buy live fish online UK, buy aquarium fish online UK, buy tropical fish UK or shopping tropical fish for sale online – careful packing is what makes the difference between a routine delivery and a risky one.

-We also know customers compare us against searches such as best place to buy tropical fish uk, best place to buy tropical fish online, live fish for sale uk, buy live fish online uk cheap and buy live fish online uk free delivery.
-Price matters, but species accuracy, health and support matter more with cichlids.
+We know customers compare us when looking for the best place to buy tropical fish UK or the best place to buy tropical fish online.
+Price matters, but with cichlids, species accuracy, health and support matter more.
 We provide care guidance tailored to this fish, including acclimation advice for alkaline water and stocking recommendations based on real Malawi husbandry rather than generic community-fish rules.
-If you are browsing fish for sale pets at home, tropical fish pets at home, buy siamese fighting fish online uk, home aquarium sharks uk or even free tropical fish, remember that specialist cichlids need specialist care.
+Specialist cichlids need specialist care, and that is exactly what we focus on.

 Order your Red Dragon Peacock today with confidence if you want a vivid, active live red dragon peacock cichlid UK specimen for a serious Malawi display.